Mr. Kneale

 Boundedly Rational Investing

-•March 6, 2009 • 3 Comments
+•September 6, 2010 • 3 Comments

 I often get asked about the meaning of “bounded rationality”, and how it relates to investing.
 This post will examine both the definition and relevance of this concept.

 Bounded rationality is based on the premise that an individual’s rationality is limited by both his cognitive ability and environment: the purely rational economic man does not exist.
 Herbert Simon coined the term in 1955, and used the metaphor of a pair of scissors, where one blade is the “cognitive limitations” of actual humans, and the other the “structure of the environment”.
-According to Simon, studying one blade is not enough; it takes both for the scissors to cut.
+According to Simon, studying one blade is not enough: it takes both for the scissors to cut.
 Minds with limited time, knowledge, and other resources can be successful by exploiting structures in their environments (Selten).

 “Boundedly rational agents experience limits in formulating and solving complex problems and in processing (receiving, storing, retrieving, transmitting) information.
 A great deal can be learned about rational decision making, by taking account of the fact that the environments to which it must adapt possess properties that permit further simplification of its choice mechanisms.”

-So, in complex environments (such as the stock market), we can say that humans are not “unboundedly rational” but “boundedly rational”; they must “satisfice” to the best of their ability.
+In complex environments (such as the stock market), we can say that humans are not “unboundedly rational” but “boundedly rational”: they must “satisfice” to the best of their ability.
+Understanding limitations, and being aware of the biases and heuristics that can affect decision making, is extremely important to success.
 In truth, this lies somewhere between cognitive and ecological rationality, governed by simple and straightforward heuristics, which are often context dependent.
 There needs to be a balance, because using too few heuristics often leads to biases and sub-optimal decisions (Kahneman and Tversky), whilst the use of too many can often lead to confusion (Gilovich).

 An illustrative example could be of some help here.
 Imagine we wanted to predict how an expert billiards player would hit a certain shot.
 We would measure the angles and distances, get the coefficients of elasticity of the balls and the bumpers, and we would solve a set of differential equations.
 But is that how the billiards player figures out what to do?
 I’m not so sure.
 We don’t know exactly what he would do, but surely optimization theory is not the most efficient way of figuring this out; the “fast and frugal heuristic” actually used by the billiards player would be much more useful.